pietervdvn/AspectedRouting/AspectedRouting/Format.md

 - null: this profile has no knowledge of a cost.
 Use the default implementation to check for turn restrictions

 If the resulting cost is null, the default implementation will be used.

+# Functions

+- `$funcName` indicates a builtin function
+- `#parameter` indicates a configurable parameter

+A profile is a function which maps a set of tags onto a value.
+It is basically Haskell, except that functions can have _multiple_ types.
+During typechecking, some types will turn out not to be possible and they will dissappear, potentially fixing the implementation of the function itself.

+# Injected tags

+Aspects can use the following (extra) tags:

+- `_direction` is the value to indicate if the traveller goes forward or backwards.
+It is not available when calculating the 'oneway' field
+- `access` will become the value calculated in the field `access` (not available to calculate access)
+- `oneway` will become the value calculated in the field `oneway` (not available to calculate access and speed)

+## Why is `access`, `oneway` and `speed` copied onto the tags?

+`speed` is copied in order for the profile to be able to make a `fast` profile (and accessible as `$speed`).
+Access is copied so that `highway=cycleway` and `highway=cycleway;bicycle=designated` will render the same result.

 # Pitfalls